Marx and Engels Forum in Berlin

 Marx and Engels Forum is a small public park in the heart of Berlin.
 Named after two of the most famous and influential German philosophers, Friedrich Engels and Karl Marx, authors of The Communist Manifesto.
 The park was opened to the public in 1986.
 The statues found there used to have quite a significant location with the Palast der Republik, the German Democratic Republic's parliament, on its back.

 As it happens in former socialist countries, some people see these statues as a subject of controversy.
-Some feel like they shouldn’t stand in the middle of the city as they do and should be taken apart and place in a historical museum like it was done to Lenin’s head.
+Some feel like they shouldn’t stand in the middle of the city as they do and should be taken apart and placed in a historical museum like it was done to Lenin’s head.
 But, now, they still stand.
-With a bit more glory than the statues we visited in Tallinn and in Budapest, at least.
+With a bit more glory than the statues, we visited in Tallinn and in Budapest, at least.

 The park's primary focus is Engels and Marx's statues, surrounded by a relief showing some scenes of the history of communism in Germany.
 Today, the figures are somewhat hidden among the trees next to the Spree, and this happened due to some construction work on the U5 U-Bahn line, and the monument was moved to where it stands now.
 Hopefully, it will be placed in its original place in the future.